-To be inspired means to be in or dwell in your spirit.
+Living an inspired life means living in the spirit.
 It is our natural state.
-Find out how you can learn to “live in the spirit” instead of from the Ego.
+Find out how to “live in the spirit” instead of from the Ego.
 If you can do this, it will change your life.

 Discovering Your Shadow Self

 Your shadow self is that part of your psyche, the unconscious or subconscious part of consciousness beyond the Ego’s confines.
 It’s where the Observer of our awareness lives.
-The spiritual self or shadow self is the person you have a conversation with inside your head.
+The “spiritual self” or “shadow self” is the person you have conversations with inside your head.

 Modern psychology often uses this term to describe the undesirable aspects of your psyche but not always.
 Psychologists like Carl Jung and Sigmond Freud described the eventual encounter with the “self” aspect differently.

-Freud thought this aspect of awareness includes all unconscious thought.
+Freud thought this aspect of awareness includes all unconscious thoughts.
 Jung’s definition includes everything outside of conscious thought.
 These ideas lead us to what the ancient sages call the spirit or shadow self.

 The interpretation given by many Eastern sages is more balanced.
 Every object that stands in the sunshine creates a shadow.
 The shadow moves with the sunlight.
-So, an Eastern interpretation of the shadow self is comprised of the mark we leave on the lives and places we live.
+So, an Eastern interpretation of the shadow self is the mark we leave behind, our spiritual legacy.
 The shadow is our impact on the lives of others; it can be either positive or negative.

 “Just as a candle spreads light in a darkened room, people who are living in the Spirit give off a higher energy that can bring light to our hearts and minds.” ― Dr. Wayne W. Dyer